-If the officer's employment is terminated without cause or resignation for good reason outside of the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of his then-current base salary, such amount to be paid in equal installments over a twelve-month period after the date of termination, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
+If the officer's employment is terminated without cause or resignation for good reason outside of the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of such officer's then-current base salary, such amount to be paid in equal installments over a twelve-month period after the date of termination, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
 The officer will remain eligible for an annual bonus amount for the year of the separation of service to be determined by our Board of Directors based on corporate performance during the year and prorated based on months of service, subject to applicable taxes and withholding.
-In addition, Dr. Bohen is entitled to accelerated vesting of his then-outstanding unvested equity awards that would have vested within the next 12 months following his termination date and, with respect to the option award granted to him in connection with the commencement of his employment, 100% accelerated vesting.
-In the case of each of Messrs.
-Horn and Kovacs, 50% of his then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.
+In addition, Dr. Bohen is entitled to accelerated vesting of his then-outstanding unvested equity awards that would have vested within the next 12 months following his termination date.
+In the case of each of Mr. Kovacs and Dr. Zojwalla, 50% of such person's then-unvested time-based equity grants granted in connection with the commencement of such person's employment shall accelerate and become fully vested as of the termination date.

-If the officer's employment is terminated without cause or resignation for good reason within the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of his then-current base salary plus his target bonus for the year of termination to be paid in a lump sum, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
+If the officer's employment is terminated without cause or resignation for good reason within the change in control period, the officer will be entitled to receive severance in the form of 12 months (18 months in the case of our CEO) of such person's then-current base salary plus such person's target bonus for the year of termination to be paid in a lump sum, subject to applicable taxes and withholding, as well as up to 12 months (18 months in the case of our CEO) of COBRA coverage.
 The officer will also remain eligible for an annual bonus amount for the year of the separation of service to be determined by our Board of Directors based on corporate performance during the year and prorated based on months of service.
-In addition, all his then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.
+In addition, all of such person's then-unvested time-based equity grants shall accelerate and become fully vested as of the termination date.
+In addition, upon a change in control, any unvested portion of the PSU Award relating to the financing milestone will accelerate and vest in full, and unless any unvested portion of the PSU relating to the clinical milestone will vest in full as well.
+Further, if the officer's employment is terminated without cause or the officer resigns for good reason within 12 months following the effective time of the change in control, any unvested portion of the PSU Award relating to the clinical milestone will accelerate and vest in full.

-These severance benefits are conditioned upon the officer continuing to comply with his obligations under his proprietary information agreement and his delivery of a general release of claims in favor of the company that becomes effective and irrevocable within 60 days of the date of termination.
+These severance benefits are conditioned upon the officer continuing to comply with such person's obligations under such person's proprietary information agreement and such person's delivery of a general release of claims in favor of the company that becomes effective and irrevocable within 60 days of the date of termination.
 In the event of any payments to our named executive officers being characterized as parachute payments under Section 280G of the Internal Revenue Code of 1986, as amended, or the Code, the officer will receive either a reduced payment amount or the full payment about, depending on which results in a more favorable economic benefit.